 Within this lies the element of the unexpected.
 One such example is the NihiOka Spa Safari, a journey of exploration that is tailored to indulge each one of the senses.
 The day begins just after sunrise with a 90-minute optional trek through rolling hills, expansive rice fields, and a traditional Sumbanese village before arriving at a cantilevered platform over a private natural cove where breakfast is served, after which guests are led to their private cliffside bale for a swim and array of spa treatments.
 But it is the ‘wishing hand’ – a breathtaking lookout point in the shape of a hand, where guests are invited to pause, take in the dramatic ocean views and make a wish which makes it an unforgettable stop on the trek to NihiOka Spa.

 “I was trying to add the unexpected to the experiences: the unexpected is NihiOka Spa Safari; the unexpected is the wishing hand – it is when guests will embark on a journey and totally be surprised because it is nothing they have experienced before.
 It is not because of physical structure: it is because of creativity; it is because of simplicity.
 If you look at the wishing hand, it is one of the simplest things that we have but it brings extraordinary joy.
-NihiOka Spa Safari is fundamentally a breakdown of what all spas try and create in the world and we can do it because we are blessed with a lot of real estate.
+Nishioka Spa Safari is fundamentally a breakdown of what all spas try and create in the world and we can do it because we are blessed with a lot of real estates.
 However, you must execute the vision and execution is everything.
 It is the simplicity and the beauty of that execution that makes a difference and I think, in reflecting on putting a room at the airport in Kuala Lumpur in 1999 during the Asian financial crisis, it has all been about risk-taking and creativity.
 The risk-taking is a big part of it because if you do not try, you will never know and fortunately a lot of the things we have tried have been successful.”

 Less is More

 It is true that when one visits an island as magical as Sumba, less is certainly more.
 The resort offers only 33 villas across 200 hectares, but there are over 400 employees, 95 percent of which are local Sumbanese, who represent the beating heart of the experience.
 The resort itself was designed to be respectfully immersive in the Sumbanese culture and location’s geography.
-All the villas mirror the way the local Sumbanese houses are built in structure, features, and materials; their names coming from local jewels or trees with important healing properties.
+All the villas mirror the way the local Sumbanese houses are built-in structure, features, and materials; their names come from local jewels or trees with important healing properties.

 “They are chic, beautiful in proportion and size, the spacious bathrooms designed with the concept of bringing the outdoors into an otherwise private space.
 The experiences were created to expose our guests to the beauty of Sumba without being intrusive.
 Everything is very luxurious, but not opulent and completely appropriate for what they need to be,” explains McBride.

-Indeed, it is this ‘appropriateness’ that underscores NIHI’s core vision of sharing and supporting the authenticity of Sumbanese beauty, culture, and traditions.
+Indeed, this ‘appropriateness’ underscores NIHI’s core vision of sharing and supporting the authenticity of Sumbanese beauty, culture, and traditions.
 “It is all about Sumba, the Sumbanese people, their history, and traditions,” emphasizes McBride.
 “I make the point of seeing the elderly head of the tribes every time I am at NIHI, chewing some betel nuts with them, playing with the children.
 I am very privileged to listen to their amazing stories which inspire me and the team to trust our Sumbanese staff will share their daily habits and traditions with our guests.
 The resort itself is in its architecture, textiles, while the rituals enactments enforce the support to the local cultural traditions.”